 ABOUT THE FESTIVAL

 The Towne Short Docs Festival does not use screeners.
-A festival director will watch every entry to ensure we find the best films for our community (hint… we are located within 10 miles of six colleges/universities).
-All films selected for the festival are automatically eligible for awards.
+A festival director checks out entries to find the best films for our community (hint… we are located within 10 miles of six colleges/universities).
 We invite filmmakers to attend and talk about their work with our audience.

 Hal Jacobs is a documentary filmmaker in Decatur, Ga., and devotee to long-form nonfiction narrative, whether it be in print or film.
-He began making short documentaries after many years of writing, editing and publishing; and several years of teaching screenwriting in Atlanta-area colleges.
+He began making short documentaries after many years of writing, editing and publishing, and after several years of teaching screenwriting at Atlanta-area colleges.
 He produces work through his company, HJacobs Creative, and knows firsthand the challenges that filmmakers face in sharing their work with live audiences.

 Henry Jacobs is a photographer, musician and filmmaker in LaGrange, Ga.
 He is also an outreach manager for Chattahoochee Riverkeeper, where he spends his day educating people about the river south of Atlanta as well as helping others monitor water quality in the area.

 Films should be under 20 minutes in length.